 This strawberry coulis is a pureed sauce using fresh or frozen strawberries, sugar, and lemon juice to make the perfect dessert sauce.

-- Strawberries - Sliced and chopped, the fresher the better.
-Frozen berries do work good as well, and are preferred by some.
-My experience is that the frozen berries take longer to reduce with the stovetop method.
+- Strawberries - One pound (16 ounces) of strawberries, sliced and chopped.
+The fresher the better!
+Frozen berries do work as well, and are preferred by some.
+However, my experience is that frozen berries take longer to reduce with the stovetop method.

-- Sugar - Only ¼ cup needed!
+- Sugar - ¼ cup of white granulated sugar.
 You may add more if you like, and the microwave method requires ½ cup of white sugar.

-- Lemon Zest - Of course, this can be optional but I highly suggest it!
-About a tablespoon of fresh lemon zest makes this coulis zing!
+- Lemon Zest - 1 tablespoon of lemon zest.
+Of course, this can be optional but I highly suggest it!
+It really makes this coulis zing!

-- Lemon Juice - Freshly squeezed lemon juice is an amazing addition that adds so much flavor to the sauce.
+- Lemon Juice - 1 tablespoon of lemon juice.
+Freshly squeezed lemon juice is an amazing addition that adds so much flavor to the sauce.
 Zest your lemon first, then squeeze the juice for your coulis.

 - Prepare the berries.
-Gather your ingredients and wash and hull your strawberries, then either chop or slice the strawberries.
+Gather your ingredients and wash and hull 1 pound (454 grams) of strawberries, then either chop or slice the strawberries.

 - Add ingredients.
-Add the strawberries, sugar, lemon juice, and lemon zest into a medium saucepan.
+Add the chopped strawberries, ¼ cup (50 grams) of sugar, 1 tablespoon (15 milliliters) of lemon juice, and 1 tablespoon (6 grams) of lemon zest into a medium saucepan.

 - Combine and heat.
 Using a wooden spoon combine and bring to a low boil stirring occasionally.